GuruCharan94/azure-devops-extensions/README.md

 ## Getting Started

-Once the extension is installed, you will sea a task that you can use in build / release steps.
+Once the extension is installed, you will see a task that you can use in build / release steps.
 Please provide relevant inputs for the Lighthouse scan.

 ![Build Pipeline with Lighthouse Task](lighthouse/images/pipeline-demo.png)

 You can see the Lighthouse results as a separate tab part of the build summary containing scan results of all the different pages that were scanned.

-## Things to Note

-- The Lighthouse scan task does not install chrome on the build agent.
-Chrome is available on the Hosted VS2017 agent but not available on the Hosted Linux Agent.

-- Lighthouse scan results viewable only in older release view on Azure Devops.
+Lighthouse scan results viewable only in older release view on Azure Devops.

-This is how to go back to the older release results view.

 ![Going to Old View](lighthouse/images/release-old-view.png)

 And the Lighthouse scan results are available in a separate tab as part of release summary.